modernsoftware/learn-csharp/design-patterns/factory-method.md

 Message sent with SMS
 ```

-The MessageSender factory has the responsibility for creating objects.
+The MessageSenderFactory has been delegated the responsibility for creating the objects (Email and SMS).

-The IMessageSender defines the interface for the objects that the factory create.
+The IMessageSender defines the interface for the objects (Email and SMS) that the factory creates.

 ****
 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>